 The tenant’s duty to permit entry only applies when the landlord or agent seeks entry in accordance with the RT Act (s 89).
 If the landlord or agent has not complied with the RT Act, the tenant does not have to let them in.

 If the landlord is exercising a right of entry but fails to comply with the RT Act, the tenant may apply to VCAT for an order that the landlord be restrained from entering the premises for a specified period (s 91).
 The tenant may also serve a Breach of Duty Notice claiming compensation for their loss of quiet enjoyment.

-A tenant who applies for an order prohibiting entry or for compensation for loss of quiet enjoyment will need to substantiate their claim at VCAT.
+A tenant who applies for an order prohibiting entry or for compensation for loss of quiet enjoyment needs to substantiate their claim at VCAT.
 The tenant should keep a record of all entries by the landlord, including how long they stay, and any other relevant information.

 The occasions when the landlord or their agent may have a right to enter the premises, together with any person necessary to achieve the purpose of the entry are limited to the following:

 The RT Act is silent on whether a landlord or agent can take photographs.
-There is little doubt that the exterior of the building that can be seen from a public space can be photographed.
-However, the law on the taking of photographs without the tenant’s consent inside the home is unclear.
+The exterior of a building that can be seen from a public space can be photographed.
+However, the law on taking photographs inside a home without the tenant’s consent is unclear.

 Parties seeking to prevent the landlord from taking photos of their personal belongings in the home (where there is no reasonable justification such as alleged damage or repair issues) should send an email qualifying (limiting) the right of entry by stating that they do not consent to the taking of photographs of their personal belongings.